natgo/wt-wiki-scraper/wikitext-transpiled/ground/Challenger%202%20OES.md

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->
-''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
-Mark its pros and cons in a bulleted list.
-Try not to use more than 6 points for each of the characteristics.
-Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".''

 '''Pros:'''

 * Retains pros from previous challenger 2:
-** Impressive chemical protection on the front and sides ** Maintains the kinetic protection from previous variants, with improvements in places ** Access to unique and powerful hesh round
+** Impressive chemical protection on the front and sides ** Impressive kinetic protection on either side of the cannon breech, allowing for efficient hull down combat ** Access to unique and powerful HESH round
-** Very accurate L30A1 120 mm gun, can even fire hesh accurately at multiple km range ** Fast reload
+** Very accurate L30A1 120 mm gun, can even fire HESH accurately at a range of several kilometres ** Fast reload
 * Roof mounted machine gun has access to thermal and can be used as a makeshift CITV for scouting (but not firing, unfortunately)
-* Access to 12mm machine gun, a rare luxury on British tanks
+* Access to 12.7 mm machine gun, a rare luxury on British tanks
 * Since it is a premium tank, its RP and SL gains are doubled and it can research any British tanks currently in the game

 '''Cons:'''

 * The jammer is useless in-game and begs other tanks to scout it out or use HE on it
 * Heaviest MBT in the game with a very poor hp/ton ratio; very poor acceleration
-* Worse turret traverse compared to most challenger 2 tanks, and one of the worst of any 11.3+ vehicle
+* Slow turret traverse speed for the BR
 * Very poor steering, turning is slow and costs a great deal of speed, which takes a long time to regain
-* In most situations, can only reach around 40kph (25mph)
+* In most situations, can only reach around 40 km/h (25 mph)
 * Also retains weaknesses of previous challenger 2 models:
-** Same ammunition options as the previous Challengers ** Maintains the same weak spots from previous variants ** L27A1 has low penetration compared to other top rank NATO ammunition, however reload speed does compensate for this ** Cannot maintain the short reload time after the first-stage ammo rack (4 rounds) has been depleted
+** Same ammunition options as the previous Challengers ** Frontal armour is weak at the lower frontal plate, drivers port, and cannon breech ** L27A1 has low penetration compared to other top rank NATO ammunition, however reload speed does compensate for this ** Cannot maintain the short reload time after the first-stage ammo rack (4 rounds) has been depleted